Resorts World New York City — The Biggest, Boldest Integrated Resort in the U.S.

-Resorts World New York City is proud to present the realization of a world-class integrated resort (“IR”), the culmination of a 15-year partnership with New York State NYS and the local community through the successful development and operation of a Video Lottery Facility at Aqueduct Raceway.
-This $5.5 billion, 5.6 million-square-foot IR will allow for 6,000 slot machines, 800 gaming tables, 2,000 hotel rooms, a 7,000-seat arena, over 7,000 parking spaces, over 30 food and beverage outlets, and over a dozen acres of community greenspace.
+Resorts World New York City is proud to present the realization of a world-class integrated resort, the culmination of a 15-year partnership with New York State NYS and the local community through the successful development and operation of a Video Lottery Facility at Aqueduct Raceway.
+This $5.5 billion, 5.6 million-square-foot IR will allow for 6,000 slot machines, 800 gaming tables, 2,000 hotel rooms, a 7,000-seat arena, over 7,000 parking spaces, over 30 dining outlets, and over a dozen acres of community greenspace.
 It is poised to become not only the premier integrated resort in the United States but also one of the best in the world.
 Table game and full-casino slot machine operations could launch within six months of receiving a Gaming Facility License.
 RWNYC stands out as the lone bid with the sheer size and readiness to drive new incremental revenue almost immediately, for the highest and best value to New York State.

 What They Are Saying